buesing/craft-streaming-video/README.md

 ## Configuration

-### Storage Volumes
+### CORS

-When using S3 or other external storage volumes, ensure CORS access is properly configured for HLS streaming to work correctly.
-See [AWS S3 CORS configuration guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html).
+If assets are hosted on another origin than the main site, ensure CORS access is properly configured for HLS streaming to work.

 ### Quality Variants